Random lattice triangulations: Structure and algorithms: Upper bounds on the mixing time for

-{\bf Note:} In the above proof it suffices to take $\alpha=8$ and $\lambda\leq\alpha^{-1}=1/8$.
-Hence Theorem~\ref{gapknbound} holds with $\l_0=1/8$.
+\textit{Note}: In the above proof it suffices to take $\alpha=8$ and $\lambda\leq\alpha^{-1}=1/8$.
+Hence Theorem~\ref{gapknbound} holds with $\lambda_0=1/8$.

-\subsection{Proof of Theorem~\ref{gapknbound}}
+\subsection{Proof of Theorem~\texorpdfstring{ \ref{gapknbound}}{5.1}}

-Once the estimate in Lemma \ref{lem:pathcoupling} is available the argument is rather standard; see, e.g., \cite[Theorem 14.6]{LPW}.
-Indeed, from the triangle inequality and the definition of the metric $\Delta(\cdot,\cdot)$, it follows that the estimate \eqref{bound:d} can be extended to {\it any\/} pair of triangulations $\si,\t$ under a suitable coupling.
+Once the estimate in Lemma~\ref{lem:pathcoupling} is available the argument is rather standard; see, for example, \cite{LPW}, Theorem~14.6.
+Indeed, from the triangle inequality and the definition of the metric $\Delta(\cdot,\cdot)$, it follows that estimate~\eqref {bound:d} can be extended to \textit{any} pair of triangulations $\si,\t$ under a suitable coupling.
 This fact, together with the Markov property yields the bound

-where $\bbE$ denotes expectation over the coupling of the random triangulations $\si^{(k)},\t^{(k)}$ obtained after $k$ steps of the Markov chain started at $\si,\t$ respectively.
+where $\bbE$ denotes expectation over the coupling of the random triangulations $\si^{(k)},\t^{(k)}$ obtained after $k$ steps of the Markov chain started at $\si,\t$, respectively.
 The diameter bound in Lemma~\ref{lem:connected}, and the fact that the distance between any two adjacent triangulations is at most $\alpha^{m+n}$, imply that $\Delta(\si,\t)\le e^{C_0(m+n)}$ for some constant $C_0>0$.
-Using also the fact that $\Delta(\si,\t)\geq c$ if $\si\neq \t$, for some constant $c=c(\a)>0$, an application of Markov's inequality yields
+Using also the fact that $\Delta(\si,\t)\geq c$ if $\si\neq\t$, for some constant $c=c(\a)>0$, an application of Markov's inequality yields